 Each athlete will be given one attempt to go their own farthest distance.
 The measurement will begin at the body part that touches the start line and end where any part of the body touches the floor after the athlete is lifted from the start line.
 All measurements will be to the quarter of an inch.
+The hand gripping the forearm is not allowed to regrip.
+Regripping will stop the athlete.
 The Wrist Carry is a team effort for the Senior Games.
 Carriers can either walk in a fast pace, run, or maintain a pace that is comfortable for the contestant; therefore, team practice is essential for success.